Taiki130/ecsexec/README.md

 ```

 ## Interactive Prompt
-If any of the required information is not provided through environment variables or command-line options, `ecsexec` will prompt you interactively to enter the necessary details.
+If any of the required information is not provided through environment variables or command-line options, `ecsexec` will prompt you interactively to select the necessary details.

 ## Global Options
 - --region value: Specifies the AWS region name.
 Default is `$AWS_REGION`.